 How to get started with Conversion Leads Optimization on Facebook

-Want to get started using the Conversion Leads Optimization delivery option with Facebook Ads?
+Want to start using the Conversion Leads Optimization goal for Facebook Ads?

 The first thing that you need to do is to connect your CRM with Facebook’s database.
-You can do this through the Ads Manager or the Events Manager, but this is easiest and fastest to do with integration software like LeadsBridge.
-We can help you sync the two with just a few clicks, offering support for a wide range of popular CRMs.
-Check out our Facebook Lead Ads and CRM integration.
+You can do this through the Ads Manager or the Events Manager.
+But this is the easiest and fastest to do with integration software like LeadsBridge.

-You can then choose to add a cost per result goal, which will tell Facebook what you’d like the average CPA to be at or under.
+Step 5: Then, choose to add a “Cost per result goal”, which will tell Facebook what you’d like the average CPA to be at or under.
 This can keep you on budget.

 Why choose LeadsBridge?

-Using LeadsBridge, you can integrate your preferred CRM with Facebook Conversion leads in order to target high-quality leads from your Facebook advertising campaigns.
+With LeadsBridge, you can effortlessly connect your favorite CRM to Facebook Conversion Leads, allowing you to zero in on top-notch leads from your Facebook ad campaigns.

 How to connect your CRM data to Facebook Conversion Leads

-Connecting the CRM (Customer Relationship Management system) with Facebook helps you get higher-quality leads which also means more conversions.
+Connecting the CRM (Customer Relationship Management) system with Facebook helps you get higher-quality leads, which could lead to more conversions.

 Before you get started, always evaluate your business goals; make sure the Conversion Lead is a practice that matches your business goals.